networknext/next/docs/source/next_server_t.rst

 next_server_t
 =============

-A server instance wraps a socket.
+The server side of a client/server connection.

 To use a server, create it and it automatically starts accepting sessions from clients.